 Familial Studies Program

-What is the Familial Studies Program?
+What is the familial studies program?

 Pathway Genomics offers a complimentary Familial Studies Program to help understand the significance of these genetic changes, and how the patient and family members may be affected.

-Accurate classification of VUSs is required to help the medical community understand the impact of these genetic changes.
+Accurate classification of variants is required to help the medical community understand the impact of these genetic changes.
 The ability to properly classify a variant can be challenging due to conflicting or limited available information.
 By participating in Pathway Genomics’ Familial Studies Program, patients and clinicians can play a crucial role in the classification of variants.